 You may have already started this process through the spring.
 However, summer is the perfect time to continue lightening up those textures around your home!
 Removing some layers doesn’t have to cost you dime, either!

 - Replace chunky knit blankets with light, gauzy ones.
 I purchased this one for an inexpensive touch of summer.

 - Replace thick throw pillow covers with light colored, light-weight options, such as linen.
 I love THIS budget-friendly one for a summer statement on the sofa!
 Plus, you can’t beat under $14 for a pair of great quality throw pillow covers.

 - Add beach-friendly textures, such as woven baskets and jute rugs.

-As with any décor, this is an area that you can just make the décor your own!
+As with any décor, color is an area where you can just make the décor your own!
 If you like lots of color, spring and summer are perfect opportunities to sprinkle it everywhere!
 If you are more like me and enjoy a more neutral color palette, summer is a fun chance to add subtle touches of color.

 With the “summer vacation home” thought in mind, subtle touches of blue and green can take you away to those beach or lakeside moments!